Virtue epistemology

-Virtue epistemology is a current philosophical approach to epistemology that stresses the importance of intellectual and specifically epistemic virtues.
+Virtue epistemology is a philosophical approach to epistemology that stresses the importance of intellectual and specifically epistemic virtues.
 Virtue epistemology evaluates knowledge according to the properties of the persons, or other knowers, who hold beliefs in addition to or instead of the properties of the propositions and beliefs.
-Some advocates of virtue epistemology also adhere to theories of virtue ethics, while others see only loose analogy between virtue in ethics and virtue in epistemology.
+Some advocates of virtue epistemology also adhere to theories of virtue ethics, while others see only a loose analogy between virtue in ethics and in epistemology.

 Intellectual virtue has been a subject of philosophy since the work of Aristotle, but virtue epistemology is a development in the modern analytic tradition.
 It is characterized by efforts to solve problems of special concern to modern epistemology, such as justification and reliabilism, by focusing on the knower as agent in a manner similar to how virtue ethics focuses on moral agents rather than moral acts.

-The area has a parallel in the theory of unity of knowledge and action proposed by Chinese philosopher Wang Yangming.
+The area has a parallel in the theory of unity of knowledge and action, proposed by the Chinese philosopher Wang Yangming.